← Industry Insights

 Governments worldwide have established Anti-Money Laundering regulations to combat this criminal activity.
 Effective AML regulations and guidelines are essential to combat money laundering, protect financial institutions from reputational risk, and safeguard the global financial system’s integrity.
 The Anti-Money Laundering Authority is crucial in enforcing these regulations, ensuring financial institutions and businesses comply with AML requirements.

-AMLA or Anti-Money Laundering Authority is a regulatory body that enforces AML regulations within a country or jurisdiction.
+AMLA stands for Anti-Money Laundering Authority.
+It is a regulatory body that enforces AML regulations within a country or jurisdiction.
 The primary purpose of the Anti-Money Laundering Authority is to prevent money laundering and terrorist financing by implementing and enforcing regulations, guidelines, and supervision measures.

-In July 2021, the European Commission proposed a new regulatory body, the Anti-Money Laundering Authority (AMLA), as part of a comprehensive legislative package aimed at preventing money laundering and terrorist financing.
+In July 2021, the European Commission proposed a new regulatory body, the Anti-Money Laundering Authority (AMLA), as part of a comprehensive legislative package to prevent money laundering and terrorist financing.
 The proposed AMLA would supervise national authorities with an AML/CFT mandate and support EU financial intelligence units (FIUs).

 The Council partially agreed to the proposal on June 29, 2022.
 The European Parliament referred the proposal to the Committee on Economic and Monetary Affairs (ECON) and the Committee on Civil Liberties, Justice and Home Affairs (LIBE), and co-rapporteurs issued their joint report in May 2022.